 The Council recommends that a regional dialogue be initiated to discuss the creation of a workgroup to focus on addressing research needs related to fish propagation in the basin.
-This workgroup should develop an approach to assist in prioritizing research questions, to better align ongoing effectiveness project in the program, and serve to inform the 2021 Anadromous Habitat and Hatchery category review.
+This workgroup should assess the relative importance of uncertainties for informing and improving hatchery practices, develop an approach to assist in prioritizing research questions, inform better alignment of ongoing effectiveness projects in the program, and serve to inform the 2021 Anadromous Habitat and Hatchery category review.
 The Council recommends that the workgroup include in their discussion topics the below three specific topics areas that continue to catch our attention and that are being addressed by these research projects: